✨ NewRetirement is now Boldin, your financial confidence platform

 Research abounds on the benefits of being social as we age.
 The links between healthy social relationships and better health are well established.
 One study from the Pennsylvania State University found that when the social activities are linked to physical exercise, even more benefits are achieved.

 And, it turns out that the opposite is also true.
 Researchers found that loneliness in older people may significantly increase the chance of death.
+In fact, social isolation and loneliness are associated with about a 30% increased risk of heart attack or stroke.
 Psychologist John Cacioppo says that loneliness may have twice the impact on early death as obesity and is as damaging as disadvantaged socioeconomic status.

 Whether you are an introvert or an extrovert, maintaining friendships is actually critical to your health and well-being.